spinamp/web3-music-subgraph/README.md

  - Extend the schema with custom tables for each platform that tracks platform-specific data within the same database, so that it is still available for querying.

 ## Priorities
- - This project is related to https://spinamp.xyz/, a music player app for web3 music primarily focused on fans, listeners and media.
-The priorities for this subgraph is in media, track and artist data to enable easier browsing and listening of artists.
+ - Development resources on this project are also working on [Spinamp](https://spinamp.xyz/), a music player app for web3 music primarily focused on fans, listeners and media.
+The priorities for it are on ownership, media, track and artist data to enable frictionless, reliable browsing and listening of artists.
- - NFT, Sales, Royalties, Splits, etc are important too and hopefully will get added in time, but the priority at the moment is listener-centric data
+ - Sales, Royalties, Splits, etc are important too and hopefully will get added in time and we'd love contributions from others for this data.
+Having said that, we haven't put too deep thought into the schema for this kind of data yet

 ### Ingestion process
 The subraph only ingests data from Events.
 It does not query Ethereum for additional on-chain data, for example, tokenURIs.
 This is because any on-chain queries are really bad for ingestion performance, as The Graph does not support parallel/bulk queries to on-chain state.
 A seperate post-processing phase will be run to augment the data into a bigger more powerful schema, with this other off-chain data that is needed, including data from IPFS and centralized APIs.